 I was staggered both by how crass she appeared and at my own involuntary pity at the gap between performance and reality.

-People too heroically exhausted to remember that this is a transaction with his constituency, the fodder he dupes who confuse the facial tics and hissing, twittering and howler monkey hooting with a heroic gumption and astuteness.
+People too heroically exhausted to remember that this is a transaction with his constituency, the fodder he dupes who confuse the facial tics and hissing, twittering and howler monkey hooting with a heroic gumption, astuteness and independence of spirit..

 To this vanquisher, or stubborn bastard, having battled and escaped a repossession and downward spiral with legal help, the sense of having travelled back in time, trapped in a boarding house with an insufferable bore, was both crushing and made me incandescent with anger.

-She’d told me enough about war-torn Kenya, her harsh mother parking her in public school here from an early age, and about the behaviour of an extended family of African relatives, for me to excuse the Kenyan or regard her with equanimity and some respect.
+She’d told me enough about war-torn Kenya, her harsh mother parking her in public school here from an early age, and about the behaviour of an extended family of relatives, for me to excuse the Kenyan or regard her with equanimity and some respect.

 Excuse an opportunist with a self-regard the size of Kensington Palace, little visible empathy, and on the lookout for any weakness and niceness?
 A fatal mistake.